ryanckulp/friendly_csv/README.md

 ### todo

+1. add example.csv to demonstrate how it works
-1. styles (fonts, buttons, etc)
+2. styles (fonts, buttons, etc)
-2. let user send leads to their email
+3. let user send leads to their email
-3. what else?
+4. what else?